 Children’s Village School

-Children’s Village School (CVS) supports students from grades 1-6.
+Children’s Village School (CVS) provides educational programming for elementary-age students from grades 1-6.
 CVS uses a strength-based and trauma-informed framework to help create long-term positive change for students.
 Within a smaller class size, the focus of programming is to build academic, social, and emotional competencies by providing a continuum of supports and services.
 Specialized instruction emphasizes establishing emotional safety, developing healthy social and interpersonal relationships, self-regulation, problem-solving strategies, and mental health literacy through a personalized curriculum design.
 Modifications and instructional accommodations are personalized and implemented based on the individual strengths and needs of each student.

 William Roper Hull School